Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - passivedns – Network sniffer that logs all DNS server replies for use in a passive DNS setup.

-- Mass Scan – TCP port scanner, spews SYN packets asynchronously, scanning entire Internet in under 5 minutes.
+- Mass Scan – best Hacking Tool for TCP port scanners, spews SYN packets asynchronously, scanning the entire Internet in under 5 minutes.

 - Zarp – Network attack tool centered around the exploitation of local networks.